magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

     - `recordTmpl` declares an overloading template for timeline records.
     - `detailsTmpl` declares a template for a tooltip component, which provides [campaign](#campaign) details.
 - in `column name="status"`
-    - `component` extends selection column, sets a css class specified in a value.
+    - `component` extends selection column, sets a CSS class specified in a value.
-    - `updateTypesMap` declares an array that contains bound classes and values that indicate wich css class must be applied.
-Depending on the `value` (obtained from backend), a css class from the `className` is applied to a stripe with update.
+    - `updateTypesMap` declares an array that contains bound classes and values that indicate which CSS class must be applied.
+Depending on the `value` (obtained from backend), a CSS class from the `className` is applied to a stripe with update.

 [Learn more details about the timeline dashboard.](http://devdocs.magento.com/guides/v2.1/pattern-library/staging-patterns/TimelineDashboard/Timeline-Dashboard.html)

-## Manage the future campaigns
+## Manage future campaigns

-### Campaign
+### Campaigns

 A [campaign](#campaign) enables you to manage entities' updates with the same start and end dates.
-Campaign has name and description.
+A campaign has name and description.

 #### Create a campaign